unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Repositories by platform (pt.
 1)

-> __Takeaway__: each platform has some preferred main repository where users expect to find packages onto
+> __Takeaway__: each platform has some preferred main repository where users expect to find packages

 - `JVM` $\rightarrow$ [Maven Central Repository](https://central.sonatype.com) (MCR)
     + other Maven repositories exist, but they are more fragile